arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/labs/lab-interpret-katib-output.md

 ??? hint "View Hint"
     - In the Experiments (KFP) UI you need to select the experiment set and review the column for the desired objective.
-    - In the Experiments (AutoML) UI you need to scroll down to the summary section.
+    - In the Experiments (AutoML) UI you can either
+        - Scroll down to the summary section.
+        - Navigate to the *Trials* tab and view the highlighted trial.

 ## Solutions